WebKit/WebKit/Source/bmalloc/libpas/ReadMe.md

 # libpas - Phil's Awesome System

 Libpas is a configurable memory allocator toolkit designed to enable adoption of isoheaps.
-Currently, libpas's main client is WebKit's bmalloc project, where it's used as a replacement for all of bmalloc's functionality (bmalloc::api, IsoHeap<>, and Gigacage).
-Libpas's jit_heap API is also used by WebKit's ExecutableAllocator.
+Currently, libpas' main client is WebKit's bmalloc project, where it's used as a replacement for all of bmalloc's functionality (bmalloc::api, IsoHeap<>, and Gigacage).
+Libpas' jit_heap API is also used by WebKit's ExecutableAllocator.

 # How To Build And Test

 This section describes how to build libpas standalone.
 You'll be doing this a lot when making changes to libpas.
-It's wise to run libpas's tests before trying out your change in any larger system (like WebKit) since libpas tests are great at catching bugs.
+It's wise to run libpas' tests before trying out your change in any larger system (like WebKit) since libpas tests are great at catching bugs.
 If libpas passes its own tests then basic browsing will seem to work.
-In production, libpas gets built as part of some other project (like bmalloc), which just pulls all of libpas's files into that project's build system.
+In production, libpas gets built as part of some other project (like bmalloc), which just pulls all of libpas' files into that project's build system.

 Build and test: